Iceex/Wordpress/README.md

 # Wordpress
  Portfolio

-These are some of the work done with Wordpress using tools like Elementor, GeneretorPress and Divi. <br>
+These are some of the work done with Wordpress using tools like Elementor, GeneretorPress and Divi.
+Css and custom html added<br>
 Plugins used:<br>
 elementor-pro<br>
 booking-system<br>